 You can intercept pressing the built-in Reply button in the Outlook Ribbon UI using the Ribbon Command component as follows:

 To intercept clicking button Reply in the pre-ribbon, Outlook CommandBar UI, you use the Built-in control Connector component:

 You can intercept other commands as well by setting appropriate values to the IdMso and BuiltInId properties.
 You can find IDs of all Office commandbar controls using our Built-in Control Scanner.
 The IDs of Office built-in ribbon controls are available on MSDN.

 Also, you can use a Keyboard Shortcut component to intercept pressing Outlook keyboard shortcuts and key combinations.

 You use the TadxOutlookAppEvents component, which connects to Outlook events in a version-neutral way taking into account the multi-explorer and multi-inspector Outlook environment.

 8. Customizing the Outlook Navigation Pane

-Outlook 2010 and 2013 provide a feature called Solution Module.
+Outlook 2010 - 2021 provide a feature called Solution Module.
 It allows adding a custom navigation module to the Navigation Pane; the module defines a folder hierarchy.